-Jump to Call Search: For each of the displayed alert notification, you can click Call details to analyze the call using the Call Inspector service.
+Jump to Call Search: For each displayed alert notification, click Call Details to analyze the call using the Call Inspector service.

 To enable and configure the Alert Notification service, see Alert Notification.

-The Geography heat map shows the geographical distribution of Video Freeze Rate and Audio Freeze Rate.
+The Region heat map shows the geographical distribution of the video freeze rate and audio freeze rate.
 The color represents the number of users, and the bubble size represents the metric value.

 You can refer to the following tips when navigating through the heat map:

 Select a metric: In the upper-right corner, click to select Video Freeze Rate or Audio Freeze Rate.

 Select a map: In the upper-right corner, choose World map, China map, or US map from the dropdown menu.